-With the adoption of the National Park-wide Partnership Plan in 2022, the Authority is now prioritising the updating of its own Business Plan during 2023, to include an annual Work Programme and its monitoring framework.
+With the adoption of the National Park-wide Partnership Plan in 2022, the Authority completed and approved a set of priorities for its own Business Plan during 2023/24, to include an annual Work Programme and its monitoring framework.

-The Authority's review of its Counter Fraud policies and procedures, in light of updated code of practices and self-assessment toolkit from the Chartered Institute of Public Finance & Accountancy (CIPFA) and International Framework for Good Governance in the Public Sector, was not progressed as expected in 2022/23 due to other pressures and so this work will be prioritised in 2023/24 to ensure the Authority continues to follow best practice.
+The Authority's review of its Counter Fraud policies and procedures, in light of updated code of practices and self-assessment toolkit from the Chartered Institute of Public Finance & Accountancy (CIPFA) and International Framework for Good Governance in the Public Sector, was not progressed as expected in 2023/24 due to other pressures and so this work will be prioritised in 2024/25 to ensure the Authority continues to follow best practice.